Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Adiabatic Isometric Mapping (AIM)

 An inverted vertex can be ``popped out" such that the edges maintain their lengths but their extrinsic curvatures are no longer negative.
 This process is local meaning all other vertices maintain their coordinates and all other edge lengths remain the same.
 We show this in figure~\ref{fig:drumcomp}b.
-On the other hand a partially inverted vertex can not be removed locally and it is not clear what it means for them to be inverted.
-That is why we need the convexity routine during the uniform embedding and GAP procedures to apply a sort of outward pressure that makes the embedding as convex and smooth as possible.
+On the other hand, a partially inverted vertex can not be removed locally and it is not clear what it means for them to be inverted.
+That is why we need the convexity routine during the uniform embedding and GAP procedures to apply a sort of outward pressure that makes the embedding as convex as possible.
 The convexity routine is described as follows: first compute the average vector $\vec{v}_{avg}$ of the vertices sharing an edge with the inverted or partially inverted vertex, second compute the difference vector defined as $\vec{v}_{diff}=\vec{v} - \vec{v_{avg}}$, and third define the new position vector of vertex $v$ by $\vec{v}_{new}=\vec{v}+2\vec{v}_{diff}$.
 For an inverted vertex this will get one close to the "popped out" solution were edge-lengths are invariant.
 For a partially inverted vertex the edge-lengths are no longer the same, but when annealing, i.e. minimizing in the space of coordinates, our initial guess is now closer to a more convex solution.
-In both cases annealing after the convexity routine returns the edge lengths to their original values within some set tolerance, this is the purpose of anneal step B.
+In both cases annealing after the convexity routine returns the edge lengths to their original values within some set tolerance, this is the purpose of anneal step B. The convexity routine may not work for an abritrary triangulation, but should be sufficient for triangulations where the internal angles of all triangles are greater than $\frac{\pi}{6}$ and less than $\frac{2\pi}{3}$.